 Iceland is an ethereal island to visit – and there’s no better place to begin your holiday than in the capital, Reykjavik.
 With incredible museums, concert halls, breathtaking architecture, and fine dining restaurants, it’s a superb base for all your adventures.
+Its excellent array of hotel options make it a great place to stay (see our top recommendations here).
+Explore our full array of tours and tour packages in and around Reykjavik.
+Tours like this Southern Iceland Tour or whale watching expedition make seeing Iceland while based in Reykjavik easy.
+Spending two days in Reykjavik is a good amount of time to enjoy the city, but an insider tour is the best way to make sure you really enjoy it.
+In any case, you’ll need to and from the airport at some point.
 We’ve got you covered with the best options for getting to and from Reykjavik Keflavik Airport!

 Where is Reykjavik Keflavik Airport?